shigmas/SFOsaka/README.md

 # SFOsaka
-San Francisco/Osaka Sister City app
+The client and server for the SF Osaka Sister city app.

+Django/Python backend
+Qt 5.x Android/iOS app